thermotools/KineticGas/tests/README.md

 * `test_binary_component_order.py` - Checks that order of components in binary mixtures does not affect output
 * `test_summation_consistency.py` - Checks that various things that should sum to 1 or 0 do that.
 * `test_binary_limits.py` - Checks that ternary coefficients reduce to the appropriate binary coefficients in the binary limit.
+* `test_flux_transforms.py` - Checks that the frame of reference transformations give fluxes that appropriately sum to zero.